Hemostemix (CVE:HEM) Trading Up 71.4% – What’s Next?

-Hemostemix Inc. (CVE:HEM – Get Free Report)’s stock price traded up 71.4% during trading on Wednesday .
+Hemostemix Inc. (CVE:HEM – Get Free Report) was up 71.4% during mid-day trading on Wednesday .
 The stock traded as high as C$0.12 and last traded at C$0.12.
-592,088 shares were traded during mid-day trading, an increase of 516% from the average session volume of 96,162 shares.
+Approximately 592,088 shares traded hands during mid-day trading, an increase of 516% from the average daily volume of 96,162 shares.
 The stock had previously closed at C$0.07.

 Hemostemix Inc, a clinical stage biotechnology company, develops, manufactures, and commercializes blood-derived stem cell therapies for medical conditions in Canada.
 Its lead product is ACP-01, an autologous cell therapy, which is in Phase II clinical trial for the treatment of vascular diseases, such as cardiovascular disease, peripheral arterial disease, angina pectoris, and ischemia.